-The Waismann Method, a pioneering medical opiate detoxification procedure, has continued to dedicate itself to educate people on the dangerous and potential fatal effects of painkillers, and plans to maintain its effort to spread awareness about alternative treatments available for those who may be facing issues with dependency.
+The Waismann Method, a pioneering medical opiate detoxification procedure, has continued to dedicate itself to educate people on the dangerous and potentially fatal effects of painkillers and plans to maintain its effort to spread awareness about alternative treatments available for those who may be facing issues with dependency.

 “Regardless of what many think, prescription painkiller abuse is not a new trend,” said Clare Waismann, administrative director of the Waismann Method.
 “For the past several years, we’ve seen a significant increase in opiate use.
 As these drugs become more widely accepted by the public, we have a responsibility to ensure education is accessible and available.”